Underground Rome: The Roman Homes on the Celian Hill

 Our tour of the Roman homes on the Celian Hill begins with a stroll along the Clivus Scaurus (Scaurus’s Slope).
 In this relatively sleepy part of Rome, it’s easy to go back in time.
 So, let’s go back to imperial Rome, when this was a high-density residential area.
 Wagon wheels creak under heavy loads, and the donkeys pulling the wagons bray and whinny.
 Stray dogs stay out of their way, or don’t and yelp.
 Children play on the sidewalks that hug several story tall apartment buildings, while one or two mothers watch them from doorways or windows.
 Delivery boys exchange one-liners with artisans.
 And lost foreigners ask them all for directions.
 This road, the Clivus Scaurus, takes us to the Church of John and Paul.
 And that’s exactly where we want to be, because the church sits on the ancient homes that we’ve come to visit!

-The Roman Homes on the Celian Hill, under the Church of Paul and John
+Under the Church of Paul and John

-It pairs up with other underground Rome attractions (like the nearby church San Clemente) as well as different archeological areas that explore the idea of housing (e.g. the Imperial mansions on the Palatine Hill or the middle-class insulae of the Vicus Caprarius).
+The Roman Homes on the Celian Hill pair up with the other underground Rome attractions, the nearby Church of San Clemente.
+Of course, it also pairs up splendidly with different archeological areas that explore the idea of housing (e.g. the Imperial mansions on the Palatine Hill or the middle-class insulae of the Vicus Caprarius).